Lyxot/github-hosts/README.md

 # github-hosts
 Auto rewrite hosts to speed up connect to github.com
-This works with python2 and python3
+This script works with python2 and python3
-needs requests module
+Needs `requests` module

 ## How to use
 `python rewritehosts.py`